 To acknowledge all your hard work and accomplishments, students are encouraged to:

 - Request a graduation appointment with the Emergency Management program manager.

-- Confirm all requirements for an Emergency Management A.A.S., Certification or Letter of Recognition have been met.
+- Confirm all requirements for an Emergency Management A.A.S., Certificate, or Letter of Recognition have been met.

 - Complete an FCC Graduation Application